Series "PSE" Part 2: "About Electrical Appliances"

 | ![]() |

-The differences between specified electrical appliances and non-specified electrical appliances are summarized in the table below.
+The differences between specified and non-specified electrical appliances are summarized in the table below.

-Except for the items "Conformity Test" and "Validity Check of Certificate / Copy of Equivalent Certificate", both types undergo common safety verification procedures.
+Except for "Conformity Inspection" and "Validity Confirmation of Certificate and Copy of Equivalent Certificate", both are subject to evaluation for product safety.

 |---|---|---|